mplpl/unrar_amiga/README.md

 So for filelist is -sc is not used, unrar will try to autodetect UTF-16 and UTF-8 and when it fails it will assume local encoding.
 The latter will also happen when "a" or "o" was used.

 All above is standard unrar behavior - I'm only documenting it here.

+<h3>Wildcards</h3>

+Unrar supports wildcard in Windows style:
+* "?" = any character
+* "*" = any charasters sequence

+Amiga style is not supported for this moment.

 <h3>File modification dates</h3>